-It is right, as Shimon Shetreet reminds us, that judges . must not become so obsessed with speed and efficiency that they forget the essential functions of the judicial role to uphold legality and fairness.45 By the same token judges tend to be highly responsible people.
-So it is likely to remain in the future.
-If faced with a heavy and increasing work load, they will tend to explore, in company with their colleagues, ways to manage the litigation.
-In some cases it will be possible and appropriate to send the litigation elsewhere, to counsellors for conciliation or to arbitrators for adjudication.46 In other cases it will be possible to introduce penalities which discourage unnecessary litigation, especially penalties as to costs.47 In some appeal courts the expedient has been introduced of reducing the number of judges typically sitting in court divisions, from the traditional three to two.48 However, the work which will devolve upon the judiciary from the operation of the Charter in Canada, is likely in time to significantly change the activities that are expected of judges.
-If American experience under the Bill of Rights is any guide, Canadian judges may become involved in detailed supervision not only of the conduct of the parties before and during the litigation but also their conduct in pursuance of complex orders made under the Charter.
-These were described as the "worst possibilities facing Canadian judges" as a result of the Charter when Justice Blair gave his view of the Charter from the Bench.49 He pointed out that American courts administer prisons in 32 States.
+been introduced of reducing the number of judges typically sitting in court divisions, from the traditional three to two.4 However, the work which will devolve upon the judiciary from the operation of the Charter in Canada and a Bill of Rights in New Zealand, is likely in time to change significantly the activities that are expected of judges.
+If American experience under the Bill of Rights is any guide, New Zealand judges may become involved in detailed supervision not only of the conduct of the parties before and during the litigation but also their conduct in pursuance of complex orders made under a Bill of Rights.
+These were described as the "worst possibilities facing Canadian judges" as a result of the Charter when Justice Blair gave his view of the Charter from the Bench.
+49 He pointed out that American courts administer prisons in 32 States.
 They have revised Congressional voting constituencies.
-They have supervised desegregation, introduce busing and involved the judiciary in detailed considerations even down to the purchase of tennis balls for a high school, taken over by the courts.50 Will it come to this?
+They have supervised desegregation, introduced busing and involved the judiciary in detailed considerations even down to the purchase of tennis balls for a high school, (taken over by the courts).
+Will it come to this?

 The prospect of judges becoming involved in activities of this kind fills some of their number, brought up in our British tradition, with despondency, if not alarm.
 By such activities, the judge would be moved effectively from an adjudicative to a legislative or bureaucratic function.
 On the other hand it must be acknowledged that many conflicts in our society are resolved by default rather than by reason and law.
 Although the Charter, with its prospect of greater judicial activism, involves the possibility of risks to the public perception and acceptance of the neutral judiciary, it also opens up the prospect of practical attention by the judiciary to serious matters of widespread community concern.
 If the result is the diversion of highly talented and highly paid public officials from the comparatively simpler tasks of awarding damages in running down cases to the more taxing responsibilities presented by the Charter, it is a challenge that should be welcomed.
-Those who reflect on the 800 year old tradition, to which we are heirs, will not have doubt as to the the readiness and ability of the judges to meet challenges of this kind.
-They should, however not be surprised at the need for an initial period of adjustment to a significantly different function.
+Those who reflect on the 800 year old tradition, to which we are heirs, will not have doubt as to the readiness and ability of the judges to meet challenges of this kind.
+They should, however, not be surprised at the need for an initial period of adjustment to a significantly different function.

+IV.
 WHO ARE THE PARAGONS?

+1. Quitting the monastery

-Quitting the monastery; I previously asked the question: who are the paragons who will rise to these changes in the judicial art?
-One thing must be recognised by Governments and by the people.
+I previously asked the question: who are the paragons who will rise to these changes in the judicial art?
+One thing must be recognised by governments and by the people.
 The unacceptable increase in judicial workload, without the prospect of relief, is a cause for much stress.
-There is no doubt that the phenomenon of stress, until recently rarely remarked upon, is causing judges to quit, joining colleagues who resign because they find the work boring or because they feel insufficiently paid for such heavy and burdensome responsibilities.51
+There is no doubt that the phenomenon of stress, until recently rarely remarked upon, is causing judges to quit, joining colleagues who resign because they find the work boring or because they feel insufficiently paid for such heavy and burdensome